Pope County Militia War

+In the aftermath of the American Civil War, Pope County, Arkansas experienced a tumultuous seven-month period during the Reconstruction era known as the Pope County Militia War.
+This time was characterized by political and civil unrest, as four county officials, aided by an unofficial militia, purportedly manipulated county affairs to benefit their own agenda.
+These officials persistently urged the Arkansas governor to impose martial law in the county, with the aim of exerting greater control over voter registration and the November 1872 election.

 By the end of this "militia war", three of the four county officials had been killed—and martial law had not been declared.

 The fourth official, the county's superintendent of schools, left the state.

-This troubling period in Pope County was covered extensively in local, state, and national newspapers, including front-page spreads in the New York Herald, Chicago Tribune, and Memphis Daily Appleal.
+This troubling period in Pope County was covered extensively in local, state, and national newspapers, including front-page spreads in the New York Herald, Chicago Tribune, and Memphis Daily Appeal.

+On October 10, 1872, a Special Commission appointed by the Arkansas Governor reported, "We are satisfied that much of the bad feeling existing in Pope county has been engendered and fostered by unscrupulous politicians."

 Reconstruction

 During the military reconstruction period (1867-1868), companies E and G of the Nineteenth Infantry, were stationed in Pope County and headquartered at Dover for a year and a half.
 Arkansas became the second former Confederate state to be fully restored to the Union in June 1868.
 However, political and social stability was still years away.

 In 1868, a militia law passed by the general assembly authorized the governor to enroll a state guard modeled, generally, after the U. S. Army.
 Elements of this guard would be used four years later in Pope County, during the period that became known as the Militia War.